PseudoDevs/IamGhost/FATAL19.md

-Last updated: 2024-04-02 18:59:12
+Last updated: 2024-04-02 18:59:45
-Random Quote: A friend to all is a friend to none. - Aristotle
+Random Quote: Only put off until tomorrow what you are willing to die having left undone. - Pablo Picasso